agentsoz/jill/README.md

 ## About

-Jill is an open source initiate to deliver a fast and lightweight java-based BDI-like (Beliefs, Desires, Intentions) execution engine for developing large-scale multi-agent systems.
+Jill is an open source initiative to deliver a fast and lightweight java-based BDI-like (Beliefs, Desires, Intentions) execution engine for developing large-scale multi-agent systems.
 Jill is: